a23956491z/all_notes/Programming Lang/RISC-V.md

 **Figure.
 RISC-V register convention**

 In user convention, RISC-V has more saved register & function arguments.
 And MIPS has more temporaries.

 ---
 ## Format
 ### Function code
 MIPS only has function code in **R-format**
 RISC-V has function code in most formats(except for U-type and J-type)

+In R-foramt:
+RISC-V has two stage of function code and provide 10 bits in total.
+MIPS has one function code.

 ### Immediate
 MIPS only has immediate value in **I-format**